quiltdata/quilt/docs/technical-reference.md

 }
 ```

-You can now configure a Quilt Role with this role (using the Catalog's admin panel, or `quilt3.admin.create_role`).
+You can now configure a Quilt Role with this role using the Catalog's admin panel.

 ### S3 buckets with SSE-KMS